-Deadpool & Wolverine Bromance?
+‘Deadpool’ & Wolverine Bromance?
 Ryan Reynolds And Hugh Jackman Troll Each Other

 — Hugh Jackman (@RealHughJackman) November 29, 2016

-As most probably won’t find it too surprising that Ryan Reynolds had a very Deadpool-themed response:
+As most probably won’t find it too surprising, Ryan Reynolds had a very Deadpool themed response:

 I'm not lurking in your shadow.
 I'm caressing its soft, shadowy fur. https://t.co/vdzHKAfesS